-GED 7857 - Teaching Communication Arts/Literature, Dance/Theatre Arts Part I
+GED 7857 - Teaching Communication Arts/Literature in the Middle and Secondary School Part I

-Goals: To introduce students to the history, theory, pedagogy, and management of teaching Communication Arts/Literature and Dance/Theatre Arts at the middle and secondary levels.
+Goals: To introduce students to the history, theory, pedagogy, and management of teaching Communication Arts and Literature at the middle and secondary levels.
 First in a two-course sequence.

-Content: The nature of the Communication Arts/Literature and Dance/Theatre; research on teaching and learning in these areas; and the motivation, engagement, and management of adolescents in the middle and secondary classroom settings.
+Content: The nature of the Communication Arts andLiterature; research on teaching and learning in these areas; and the motivation, engagement, and management of adolescents in the middle and secondary classroom settings.
 This course includes 30 hours of clinical experience outside of scheduled class time - dates, times, and school sites to be determined.
 This is a graduate level course with graduate level expectations.

-Target audience: 5-12 Communication Arts/Literature and Dance/Theatre licensure candidates
+Target audience: 5-12 Communication Arts/Literature licensure candidates